wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     @primaryColor        : @facebookBlue;
     ```

 3. Next, change the page background color and text color.
-In this example, the backgrround color is changed from white to dark gray and the default text color is changed to a
+In this example, the background color is changed from white to dark gray and the default text color is changed to a
 lighter shade.
 Add a new variable under the brand colors.
 It is called `globalBackgroundColor` in this example.

     ```java